fxcm/FIXAPI/README.md

 Also we don't have liquidity size information and depth information, only display BBO (best bid offer).

+## Placing order:
+Please set account number on tag 1, 1=00648329 when you place orders.
+Otherwise you will get error "No Account specified".

 ## Suggested FIX Protocol package.
 C++ - Windows, Linux, Mac - <a href="http://www.quickfixengine.org/">QuickFix</a>